brew02/b2w/README.md

 # Binary to Audio Converter

-This Python script converts a raw binary, or directroy of binaries, to .wav audio files.
+The b2w.py Python script converts a raw binary, or directroy of binaries, to .wav audio files.
+The w2s.py Python script converts a .wav file, or a directory of .wav files, to spectrograms.